 PHE exists to protect and improve the nation’s health and wellbeing, and reduce health inequalities.
 It does this through advocacy, partnerships, world-class science, knowledge and intelligence, and the delivery of specialist public health services.
 PHE is an operationally autonomous executive agency of the Department of Health.
 For more information on PHE visit www.gov.uk/phe or follow us on Twitter @PHE_uk

 While smoking rates have declined over past decades, smoking is still the biggest cause of preventable illness and premature deaths in the country - accounting for almost 80,000 deaths in England a year.
-One in every two long-term smokers will die prematurely from a smoking related disease unless they quit.
+One in every 2 long-term smokers will die prematurely from a smoking related disease unless they quit.

 Rhod Gilbert is supporting Stoptober as he smoked himself for 25 years, and spent 23 of those years trying to quit.
 Rhod tried a number of tactics to stop smoking and knows that it can be tough to quit.
 Rhod will be helping this years quitters through with tough love.